Login

 Program

-All the topics will be studied from both a theoretical perspective and an applied one.
-Microeconomic theory models will be used to explain incentives of firms and politicians.
+The module focuses on the economics of regulation.
+This topic will be studied from both a theoretical and applied perspective.
+Microeconomic theory models will be used to explain the incentives of firms and regulators.
 Case studies will allow to understand real world applications.

 Books